portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 Fundamental concepts such as account, transaction, reporting period, purchase value, and performance are described in a separate chapter (see sidebar).
 Below is an alphabetical list containing descriptions of all attributes, also referred to as fields or columns, used in various sections within PP.

+- Absolute performance: a performance measure that assesses the overall gain or loss of an investment over a specific period; = (Market value at end of period + Sell/outbound deliveries + Dividends) - (Taxes + Fees + Initial valuation + Buy/inbound deliveries).
+Synonym: total return.

 - Actual # quotes: the number of quotes in the historic prices list of a security.

 - Amount: The Gross Amount of a transaction or the total amount of money before any taxes and fees.